| What

 and specific performance was ordered against the

 vendor and the company.
+In Gilford

 Motor Co v Horne (1933) Ch 935, an employee